JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 What is required for emailed outline draft visualizations?

-- At least two public records to support the visualization uploaded to DocumentCloud and annotated.
+3. At least two public records to support the visualization.

 What is required for the approved visualizations?

-- The visualizations must be newsworthy.
-For instance, a Statistics Canada table that has recently been published and mined for new information that adds value to what we already know.
-In the case of consumer price index statistics, we will have compared the price of items before the pandemic to the present day.
+2. The visualizations must be newsworthy.
+For instance, one of the Statistics Canada tables we have examined in class and mined for new information that adds value to what we already know.
+In the case of Labour Force Survey, it could be comparing the lot of different age groups in Ontario.
+For the Consumer Price Index statistics, it could be a comparison of the price of items before the pandemic to the present day.
 For instance, you might create a dashboard in Tableau to allow users to see which provinces had the highest gasoline prices.
 Ideally, these numbers should be used in stand-alone, value-added visualizations that could be shared on social media as a way of bringing eyeballs to an original story.

-- The public records MUST be uploaded to DocumentCloud with the appropriate annotations.
+4. The public records MUST be uploaded to DocumentCloud (which we will learn more about well before the final version of the assignment is due) with the appropriate annotations.

-- Upload the visualizations and explanations to the category on our WordPress site, JOUR 5206_2024_1.
+5. Upload the visualizations and explanations to the category on our WordPress site, JOUR 5206_2025_1.
 You’ll be shown how to do this.

 What’s to be submitted?

-- Two DIFFERENT visualizations in ONE blog post kept in draft format.
+1. Two DIFFERENT visualizations in ONE blog post kept in draft format.
 Each visualization must be accompanied by a 100-word explanation that explains the news value.
-Upload the blog post to the WordPress category “JOUR 5206_2024_1”
+Upload the blog post to the WordPress category “JOUR 5206_2025_1”

 Data visualization frequently asked questions